-They are also expected to take the M.A. core curriculum and the required statistics course.
+They are also expected to take the M.A. core curriculum and obtain a 3.5 average in these courses, and meet the statistics requirement.
 Some of the course requirements may be waived if the student has taken similar courses at another institution and can demonstrate competency in the subject.

 Students already holding an M.A. degree in anthropology may apply all credits taken at Case before completing the comprehensive M.A. examination towards the Ph.D. degree with the approval of their Ph.D.
 Committee.

 Students entering the program with a graduate degree in a subject other than anthropology are expected to score "High Pass" on the comprehensive exam, take the M.A. core curriculum and obtain a 3.5 average in these courses, and meet the statistics requirement.
 These credits do not apply towards the Ph.D. degree but all other credits taken by students may be applied towards the Ph.D. degree if approved by the student's Ph.D.
 Committee.

 When admitted to the Ph.D. program, the student is expected to choose a Ph.D. advisory committee according to the Department and University regulations.
 The student, with the help of the advisory committee, is expected to develop a program of study for Ph.D. coursework and candidacy exams.
 Prior to advancement to candidacy, students must complete 18 hours of Ph.D. coursework.

 All Ph.D. students are required to maintain a minimum cumulative average of 3.0 ("B") in order to qualify for the Ph.D. degree.

 3. Advancement to Candidacy